marwy1000/mocka/README.md

 ## TODO
 - Improved debug to cover the whole file, maybe add proper logging.
 - Improve built performance.
 The executable is slow while the script is fast.
-- Improve and define clearer how seeding should work.
-Repeat keys should have different values, but if the same seed is used the values should repeat.
-- Unify the two config files